Free Kitchen Hacks eBook

 This Pesto Butter Salmon is super flavorful and makes a great addition to any meal!
 I absolutely love to serve it over this One-Dish Baked Goat Cheese Pasta or Mushroom Pesto Pasta for a hearty and filling meal!

-Additionally, this salmon dish also goes great over some Saffron Rice with a roasted vegetable like this Purple Asparagus or these Sweet and Salty Brussels Sprouts.
+Additionally, this salmon dish also goes great with a roasted vegetable like this Purple Asparagus or these Sweet and Salty Brussels Sprouts.

 close up of pesto butter salmon over pasta with a forkful